Mulch in Your Vegetable Garden—Beyond the Basics

 2. Now we’re back in the strawberry bed and it’s easy to remember, in this smaller venue, not to volcano mulch the strawberries or vegetables either.
 Keep all mulch one to two inches away from the stems of vegetables and soft fruits.

 Those are your pointers on mulching.
 Now get out there and mulch!
-You’ll save yourself no end of weeding and watering.
+You’ll save yourself from endless weeding and watering.

 Leave a Comment